 Students will be disciplined for any form of academic dishonesty to include but not be limited to giving or receiving unauthorized assistance on any assignment, turning in work that is not the student's original work, plagiarism, etc..
-This can include but not be limited to peers, cell phones, earbuds, chromebooks, etc...
-This policy applies to any assignment or assessment including but not limited to daily work, quizzes, tests, projects, using ChatGPT, etc...
+This can include but not be limited to peers, cell phones, earbuds, chromebooks, using artificial intelligence, or any other resources or tools that allow students to represent others' work as their own, etc...
+This protocol applies to any assignment or assessment including but not limited to daily work, quizzes, tests, projects, or any other work required to be turned in for a grade.